Radical Middle Newsletter

 -- “test cases” brought by the Executive Director and student interns to prod institutions to move in the directions suggested by Radical Middle newsletter.

-In 2005, the Center decided to entirely replace the handsome but pricey print version of Radical Middle newsletter with the freely available online version you're reading now.
+In 2005, the Center decided to entirely replace the handsome but pricey print version of Radical Middle newsletter with a freely available online version.

 Along with most of the members of the Radical Middle Newsletter Board of Advisors, the Center's Board of Advisors includes visionary law professors Saul Mendlovitz (Rutgers School of Law, Newark NJ), Lewis Solomon (George Washington University School of Law, Washington DC), and David Yamada (Suffolk University Law School, Boston MA).